rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

     - (300, 325)

 ### Part 2
-Record a video showing your Forward Kinematics results and arm positions while manually driving the end effector the following positions:
+Record a video showing your Forward Kinematics results and arm positions while manually driving the end effector to the following positions:
 - (0, 175, 100)
 - (-300, -75, 25)
 - (300, -75, 50)